 It’s the part we don’t hear splashed all over the national media.

-Recently, I was sitting with a group of mothers whose sons were all policemen who had been killed by felons in the line duty last year.
-This was one of the sessions during Police Week in Washington, DC.
+I will never forget the day, almost 5 years ago, when I was sitting with a group of mothers whose sons were all Police Officers who had been killed in the line duty the year before.
+I was there because my son, David Glasser, was one of them.
+This was the C.O.P.S session for mothers during Police Week 2017 in Washington, DC.

 Each mother told her story.

 And it was excruciating to listen to all of their stories, especially because I shared this nightmare with them.

 So much pain.

 So much loss.

 Too many stories about how evil won the battle.

 But…through these stories….a big bold light of heroism shone through.

 One son stepped in front of a gun in order to save the life of the innocent person behind him.
 He literally took the bullet for a person he didn’t know.
 He died.
 The other person lived.

 Another son drove his police car in front of a speeding vehicle to save the people in the car beside him.
 The police car took the hit, killing the policeman.
 But his act of heroism saved the lives of all of the innocent people in the car.